MetroCS/NativeJavaApp/README.md

 - The installers are saved as Artifacts in the GitHub Actions run summary for 90 days.
 ### The Release Phase (Continuous Deployment)
 A formal GitHub Release is only triggered when you push a version tag.
-This creates a permanent download page for your users.
+This creates a permanent download page for users.

 #### How to trigger a new release:
-To release a new version (e.g., version 1.0.1), run the following commands in your terminal:
+To release a new version (e.g., version 1.0.1), run the following commands in a terminal:

 ```Bash
 # 1. Tag the current commit